-“I am more Peruvian than a potato” or the Spanish version of “soy más peruano que la papa” is a typical expression that Peruvians use to state the country of origin.
-Effectively, the potato was one the goods that our ancestors, the Inkas, cultivated in great amounts to feed their families.
-However, Peru is more than potatoes; it is a unique country in South America due to its diversity in flora and fauna.
-In flora, coffee is one of the traditional goods that has had a huge impact on the Peruvian economy and the life of coffee farmers.
+“I am more Peruvian than a potato” or the Spanish version of “soy más peruano que la papa” is a typical expression that Peruvians use to state their country of origin.
+Effectively, the potato was one of the goods that our ancestors, the Inkas, cultivated in great amounts to feed their families.
+However, Peru is more than potatoes; it is a unique country in South America due to its diversity of flora and fauna.
+In flora, coffee is one of the traditional goods that has had a huge impact on the Peruvian economy and the life of thousands of farmers.

 Peruvian coffee is one of the most unique products around the world because of the altitude at which it is produced.
 Cajamarca is of one the regions in Peru where farmers have been producing organic coffee for decades.
 To be more specific, Jaen is one of the places in Cajamarca where farmers cultivate this great product.